 Learn how we classify projects.

-Projects at the West Virginia State Social Studies Fair are grouped using three classifications: division (age group), category (subject) and type (individual or group).
-Each project competes against others in the same division, category and type.
+Projects at the West Virginia State Social Studies Fair are grouped using two classifications: division (grade level) and category (subject).
+Each project competes against others in the same division and category.

 - Division I (Grades 3-5)

 - Anthropology is the study of how culture is developed by people living, thinking, and working together.
 This category examines issues related to how a particular group of people view the world; how they do things and the mind sets they use to understand the world.

 - Many Factors Determine the Differences between the Pueblo and the Cherokee

 - The Influence of Technology on the Amish Culture

 - Religious Influences on the Aztec Culture

 - Aztecs, Egyptians and Mound Builders Share Cultural Similarities